strannik19/td_devel/ELT/Install_TD_Developers_Package_SLES11SP1/README.md

 install.sh
 ==========
+The main part: Compilation and installation.

-The main part.
-Place all packages with required versions into same folder as this script.
+Place all packages with required versions into same folder as this script before executing it - if you don't have an internet connection.

+If you have an internet connection, you can use download.sh to download all relevant versions.

 md5sum.txt
 ==========